cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ## expand\_message {#hashtofield-expand}

-expand\_message is a function that generates a pseudorandom octet-string.
+expand\_message is a function that generates a pseudorandom byte string.
 It takes three arguments:

-- msg, an octet-string containing the message to hash,
+- msg, a byte string containing the message to hash,
-- DST, an octet-string that acts as a domain separation tag, and
+- DST, a byte string that acts as a domain separation tag, and
-- len\_in\_octets, the number of octets to be generated.
+- len\_in\_bytes, the number of bytes to be generated.

 This document defines two variants of expand\_message: